giltalEV/giltalEV.github.io/_posts/2026-05-25-from-fee-to-feebate.md

 ---

-*Gil Tal directs the Plug-in Hybrid & Electric Vehicle Research Center at UC Davis Institute of Transportation Studies.
+*Gil Tal directs the Electric Vehicle Research Center at UC Davis Institute of Transportation Studies.
 The views expressed are his own.*